sahibrao15/Caf-Ordering-System/README.md

 - As a user, I would like to know the price of each good as well as my total order price

-- As a user, I would like to be automatically applied for coupons or discounts
+- As a user, I would like to be automatically applied for discounts (ex.
+10% chance of half price off your order)